kill9zombie/elixir_dojo/DOJO.md

 Let's build a MUD
 -----------------

-Oh, iex has tab complete for module and function names, how cool is that?
-If you want to find out which functions the `String` module has, just type `String.<tab>`.
-Erlang and Elixir tends to list the arity of the function (how many parameters the function takes).
-If you want to see more, just type `h String.strip` for example.

 Ok, let's have a go at a really basic MUD.
 First create a new project with a supervision tree: